rxseven/gyararii-api/README.md

 **Gyararī API is a simple REST API for collecting photos.** It was built from scratch using Node, Express, and TypeScript.

+> Gyararī or ギャラリー literally means “Gallery” in Japanese.

 ## Table of Contents

 ### Getting Started